elpete/quick-blog-example/STEPS.md

 first no matter what.
 You can make the change in your scope and any query using that scope gets the new behavior automatically.
 Scopes and relationships really are the power behind Quick.

+## Wrap up

+We hope you've enjoyed this Build a Blog in 30 Minutes with ColdBox and Quick exercise.
+To learn more about Quick, check out the [Quick documentation.](https://quick.ortusbooks.com/)s